 The FIC is a learning center for people working to save farm and ranch land.
 The FIC is a project of American Farmland Trust (AFT) maintained on behalf of and with support from the USDA Natural Resources Conservation Service (NRCS).

-We respond to requests for information by phone, e-mail and mail.
+We respond to requests for information.
 Our team of experts has more than 50 years of combined experience in farmland conservation.
 We provide reliable, accurate information.
 We supply statistics, review plans, easements and ordinances; recommend applicable model laws or documents; and make referrals to other farmland protection entities.

 We also produce educational resources to help educate key audiences and answer requests for information.
 We analyze key data sources and track farmland protection activity nationwide including our annual survey of purchase of agricultural conservation easement (PACE) programs.
 Answer service staff help policymakers identify applicable models and explain how they work.